Martin Sherif: International career

 Sherif is a Netherlands youth international and is eligible to play for the Liberia national football team, having been born in the country.
 While playing for the Netherlands national under-17 football team, he played for them for 2023 UEFA European Under-17 Championship qualification and the 2023 UEFA European Under-17 Championship.

 Style of play

-Sherif plays as a forward.
-Left-footed, he is known for his shooting ability and strength.
+Sherif is a left-footed forward who is known for his shooting ability and strength.
+He can use this strength to hold the ball up.
+A confident player, he has described his playing style as "making loads of runs.
+Power.
+Strength.
+Goals.
+Especially goals."